laurent-martin/aspera-hsts-operations/README.md

 ### Aspera logs: Linux

 > [!NOTE]
-> Optional but it is convenient.
+> Optional, but it is convenient.
 > Aspera logs use syslog and facility `local2`.
 > By default, logs go to `/var/log/messages` with `rsyslog`.